Heterosis: Poultry

 Within poultry, sex-linked genes have been used to create hybrids in which males and females can be sorted at one day old by color.
 Specific genes used for this are genes for barring and wing feather growth.
 Crosses of this sort create what are sold as Black Sex-links, Red Sex-links, and various other crosses that are known by trade names.

 Commercial broilers are produced by crossing different strains of White Rocks and White Cornish, the Cornish providing a large frame and the Rocks providing the fast rate of gain.
 The hybrid vigor produced allows the production of uniform birds at a marketable carcass weight at 6–9 weeks of age.

 Likewise, hybrids between different strains of White Leghorn are used to produce laying flocks that provide the majority of white eggs for sale in the United States.

 Dogs

-In 2013, a study found that mixed breeds live on average 1.2 years longer than pure breeds.
+Mixed-breed dogs have, on average, longer lifespans than purebred dogs.
+Meta-analyses of well-conducted studies have found that first-generation hybrids of purebred dogs live the longest, strongly suggesting a hybrid vigor effect.

 John Scott and John L. Fuller performed a detailed study of purebred Cocker Spaniels, purebred Basenjis, and hybrids between them.

 They found that hybrids ran faster than either parent, perhaps due to heterosis.
 Other characteristics, such as basal heart rate, did not show any heterosis—the dog's basal heart rate was close to the average of its parents—perhaps due to the additive effects of multiple genes.

 Sometimes people working on a dog-breeding program find no useful heterosis.

-All this said, studies do not provide definitive proof of hybrid vigor in dogs.
-This is largely due to the unknown heritage of most mixed breed dogs used.
-Results vary wildly, with some studies showing benefit and others finding the mixed breed dogs to be more prone to genetic conditions.